Q2 Metals to Acquire 100% of the Large-Scale Cisco Lithium Property Located in James Bay, Quebec with Historical Assays Including 115.4 Metres at 1.21% Li2O

 Qualified Person

-Neil McCallum, B.Sc., P.Geol, is a registered permit holder with the Ordre des Géologues du Québec and Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects, is responsible for the scientific and technical data presented herein and has reviewed and approved this news release.
+Neil McCallum, B.Sc., P.Geol, is a registered permit holder with the Ordre des G?ologues du Qu?bec and Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects, is responsible for the scientific and technical data presented herein and has reviewed and approved this news release.
 Mr. McCallum is a director and VP Exploration of Q2.

-The drilling and sampling performed by the Property vendors was supervised by Jeannot Théberge, a registered permit holder with the Ordre des Géologues du Québec.
-Mr. Théberge is a shareholder of the Cisco Vendor and as such, is not independent.
+The drilling and sampling performed by the Property vendors was supervised by Jeannot Th?berge, a registered permit holder with the Ordre des G?ologues du Qu?bec.
+Mr. Th?berge is a shareholder of the Cisco Vendor and as such, is not independent.

 Quality Control